Licensed Paving Contractors Adelaide South Australia.

 Paving requires solid preparation to avoid sinking or shifting of the pavers, especially if they’re subjected to the rain or heavy traffic.
 If you’re looking at paving under a verandah, paving around a pool or paving a driveway, contact the licensed paving contractors from Visual Landscape Gardening who have the right equipment to get the job done efficiently, without fuss, use quality Adelaide pavers and can even install storm water drains and grates to stop water run-off or puddles.

 What are the Best Pavers to Pave With?

 Depending on the area and type of traffic your pavers will receive, you have a choice of several types of pavers.
 Quality clay pavers are best to use for their natural look and longevity, particularly for paths and driveways that will not be subjected to heavy vehicles, however concrete pavers, especially large format concrete pavers are ideal for paving around pools, as well as pavers under a verandah.

 When choosing driveway pavers, consider not only the weight of your vehicles driving on them but the weight of other trucks that may, plus how much wheel turning will occur.

 What Paving Pattern is Best?

-With over 25 years experience paving, Visual Landscape Gardening can advise and recommend the best paving pattern design options for the area you are considering paving.
+With over 30 years experience paving, Visual Landscape Gardening can advise and recommend the best paving pattern design options for the area you’re considering paving.